The New Drake Songs Have Fallen Off

 The Same Drake Since 2016

-Yes, these new Drake songs are bad, and some worse than others.
-However, Drake’s downfall isn’t going to be a major event, it’s a slow motion suicide.
+Yes, these new Drake songs are bad, and some are worse than others.
+However, Drake’s downfall isn’t going to be a major event, it’s a slow-motion suicide.

 Ever since 2016’s “Views” — when much of the internet made fun of the Toronto native for photoshopping himself onto the CN Tower — Drake’s effort has steadily declined.
 The rapper has showcased his laziness on every project since then.

 Whether that be his inclusion of “Hotline Bling” on “Views,” a nearly year-old song that closes out the album.
 Or his “More Life” and “Scorpion” album, both of which are over an hour-long to boosts the rapper’s stream sales.

 How the hell is Drake getting away with all of this?
 The answer is most likely a mixture of hype, blind fan loyalty, and memes.
 But Drake won’t get away with it for much longer if his new songs are this garbage.

 Right now we’re living in a defining moment in human history.

 Even if we weren’t experiencing an unprecedented pandemic, global race riots, and a reality television show president, this would still be a pivotal year.

 Why?
 Because it’s 2020, the start of a new freaking decade!
 This means a particular sound or sounds of music will define these years.
 And right now artists are scrambling to be that person that starts things off with a bang.